 - Other comparable evidence of eligibility is also acceptable.

-The more evidence you can provide to demonstrate your expertise, the more convincing your National Interest Waiver case will be.
-There are many ways to prove your case, and each requires gathering specific documentation as evidence.
+The more evidence you can provide to demonstrate your expertise, the more convincing your National Interest Waiver NIW case will be.
+There are many ways to prove your EB-2 NIW case, and each requires gathering specific documentation as evidence.
 Our experts at Global Citizen Solutions will be able to guide you and provide the best strategy based on your personal experience.
-If you’re interested in receiving advice our guidance, please contact one of our specialists.
+If you’re interested in receiving advice or guidance, please contact one of our specialists.

-National Interest Waiver: Balancing Factors to Determine Waiver’s Benefit
+National Interest Waiver Requirements: Balancing Factors to Determine Waiver’s Benefit

-In order to determine that your work and your set of skills are of national interest to the US, you have to fulfill the three main criteria used by the USCIS.
+To determine that your work and your set of skills are of national interest to the US, you have to fulfill the three main criteria used by the USCIS and provide the required documentation as evidence.

 The three main criteria are as follows:

 Your proposed endeavor must have the potential to bring significant benefits to the United States.
-The endeavor’s merit can be shown in various fields like business, entrepreneurship, science, technology, culture, health, or education.
+The endeavor’s substantial intrinsic merit can be shown in various fields like business, entrepreneurship, science, technology, culture, health, or education.
+For example, this could include an affordable housing project.
+An affordable housing project could qualify as an eligible endeavor if it provided benefits to an area with a high concentration of low-income residents or created housing for people with disabilities, proving national importance.

 While it’s good to have proof that the project could have a significant economic impact, it’s not mandatory.
-The project’s worth can still be proven without a direct or measurable economic effect.
+The project’s worth can still be proven without direct or measurable substantial positive economic effects.
 To meet the substantial merit requirement, you must show that it will have broader effects that go beyond just one company or organization.

-You must demonstrate that you are well-positioned to carry out the proposed work successfully.
-You need to provide evidence showing that the US would benefit more by waiving the job offer requirement for an EB-2 visa.
+You must demonstrate that you’re well-positioned to carry out the proposed endeavor successfully.
+You need to provide evidence showing that the US would benefit more by waiving the job offer requirement for an EB-2 Visa.

 “On balance” simply means that the benefits of waiving the job offer outweigh the benefits of not waiving it.

-Here are some examples of work that may qualify:
+Here are some examples of proposed endeavors that could qualify:

-- Scientific research: If you are engaged in groundbreaking scientific research that contributes to advancements in areas such as medicine, renewable energy, or environmental conservation, your work could qualify for an NIW.
+- Scientific research: If you’re engaged in groundbreaking scientific research that contributes to advancements in areas such as medicine, renewable energy, or environmental conservation, your proposed endeavor could qualify for an NIW.

 - Economic impact: If your work has a direct positive impact on the US economy, such as creating jobs, promoting innovation, or attracting foreign investment, it may meet the NIW criteria.

-- National security: If your work is related to national security and helps protect the United States from potential threats, such as developing advanced cybersecurity systems or contributing to defense technology, it could qualify for an NIW.
+- National security: If your proposed endeavor is related to national security and helps protect the United States from potential threats, such as developing advanced cybersecurity systems or contributing to defense technology, it could qualify for an NIW.

 - Healthcare: If your work is in the healthcare field and addresses critical healthcare needs, such as developing new treatments or medical devices, improving healthcare delivery systems, or conducting research in public health, it may meet the NIW requirements.